Side of Street Routing

 "RoutingSideStreetMileCostX1000" value, noted

-in the table below, determines how far CoPilot will look for a viable route.
+, determines how far CoPilot will look for a viable route.

 - You can